tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/multi_tenancy.rst

 Configuration Options
 =====================

-**DATABASE_ENGINE**
-    Required.
-Must be set to ``django_tenants.postgresql_backend`` to enable schema-based multi-tenancy.
-The default behavior when django-tenants and the TENANTS setting is in :file:`portal_config.yml` is to override the database engine; however, we recommend explicitly setting it in :file:`portal_config.yml` to avoid confusion.

 **TENANT_APPS**
     List of Django apps that should be isolated per tenant.
 These apps will have their database tables created in each tenant's schema.